kinecosystem/kin-sdk-android/kin-recovery/README.md

 backupAndRestoreManager.release();
 ```
 You should register/unregister the callbacks in a way that will “survive” an activity restart or similar situations.
-In order to achieve that you should register in `Activity.onCreate` and release in `Activity.onDestroy`.
+In order to achieve that you should register in `Activity.onStart` and release in `Activity.onStop`.

 #### Step 3 - Passing the Result to the Backup and Restore module